R-7 (rocket family): Korolev Cross

+The Korolev Cross as observed during the launch of Soyuz MS-27.

 The Korolev Cross is a visual phenomenon observed in the smoke plumes of the R-7 series rockets during separation of the four liquid-fueled booster rockets attached to the core stage.
 As the boosters fall away from the rocket, they pitch over symmetrically due to aerodynamic forces acting upon them, forming a cross-like shape behind the rocket.
 The effect is named after Sergei Korolev, the designer of the R-7 rocket.
 When the rocket is launched into clear skies, the effect can be seen from the ground at the launch site.